parcelLab/parcelLab-js-plugin/Readme.md

 ## Integrate delivery status page
 ### Adding to your webpage
-Just add the following files (`parcelLab.min.js` and `parcelLab.min.css`) to your webpage.
+Just add the `parcelLab.min.css` and `parcelLab.min.js` files to your webpage.

-A recent version of these scripts is always available at the parcelLab CDN (see example below).
+A recent version of these scripts is always available at the parcelLab CDN:
+- `<link href="https://cdn.parcellab.com/css/v3/parcelLab.min.css" rel="stylesheet">`
+- `<script src="https://cdn.parcellab.com/js/v3/parcelLab.min.js" charset="utf-8"></script>`

 ### Initializing the magic
 After adding the script you will have a new `ParcelLab` class in your global scope.
 Just create a new instance, with the rootDomId as a parameter and initialize it and you are good to go!